This is when Cosham fireworks display will take place in 2019 and where you can park

 What is the weather going to be like?

-According to the latest Met Office forecast, as of November 2, it will be cloudy during the fireworks display in Cosham.
+According to the latest Met Office forecast, as of November 4, rain showers are expected during the fireworks display in Cosham.